iamtango/React-Learning/README.md

 }
 ```

-anchor tag made an network request or call while Link doesnot made any requests to an server it
+**_Anchor tag made an network request or call while Link doesnot made any requests to an server it_**

-Link tag is use as a client side routing
+- Link tag is use as a client side routing
-while anchor tag is used as a server side routing
+- while anchor tag is used as a server side routing

-if u want to access the any property in class then u have top use "this" keyword
+if u want to access the any property in class then u have top use `"this"` keyword

 #### After the Render useEffect is called and render means whole body will be render